VEVE Whitepaper 2026

 share on

-That reality is shaping the company’s strategy across Australia and New Zealand, where the challenger brand is doubling down on culture, creativity and full-funnel marketing to shift perception and move earlier in the consumer journey.
+That reality is shaping the brand’s next phase across Australia and New Zealand, where Hisense is pushing harder into culture, creativity and full-funnel marketing.

 That shift is driving increased investment in social, creators and broader brand activity, alongside a more integrated approach across media and performance.